-In Mar 1682, the Moat Meeting of County West Meath in Ireland issued Thomas Dennis a Certificate of Removal, noting that he “Dwelt Amongst us about nine years” (874).
-Thomas and his two sons immigrated to the New Jersey Colony in 1682, where he was admitted to the Haddonfield Monthly Meeting of Friends in Gloucester County (845).
+On 16 Mar 1682, the Moat Meeting of Friends in County West Meath, Ireland issued a Certificate of Removal to Thomas Dennis, noting that he “Dwelt Amongst us about nine years” (874).
+Thomas Dennis and two sons immigrated to the West Jersey in the Province of New Jersey, where Thomas was admitted to the Haddonfield Monthly Meeting of Friends in Gloucester County (845).

 On 5 Jan 1719, Thomas Dennis, Sr. and Thomas Dennis, Jr. witnessed the Will of William Alberson in Newton Township of Gloucester County, New Jersey (851).
 William Alberson named his wife, Ester Alberson, and children, William, John, Jane, and Mary.
 At least two of these children were less than 21 years old.
 He also named his wife’s daughter, Hester.
 Heirs would inherit William Alberson’s home farm on fork Creek, opposite to John Mickle’s land and adjoining Thomas Dennis, brother Abraham, Joseph Lowe, and heirs of John Dennis; 300 acres on Egg harbor Road; and personal property.
 Ester Alberson, William Alberson’s wife, was the sole executrix of the estate.
 Thomas Dennis, Thomas Dennis, Jr., and Thomas Sharp witnessed the will.
 The Will of William Alberson was proved on 19 Apr 1720.